The sun has broken a sudden sweat

 And the pitchfork plumps the healthy hay.

 These days, these days and nights!

 The stable and byre doors are thrown wide.

 And all this is the source and the giver of life:

 The manure smells of the fresh breeze.

-Sasha Dugdale is a poet, translator and editor of Modern Poetry in Translation.
+Sasha Dugdale is a poet, translator, editor and playwright.